 In 2021, the Federation of Houston Professional Women awarded Memorial Hermann the inaugural Sheri L. Parrack Diversity Excellence Award for our ongoing efforts promoting diversity, inclusion and equity.
 Memorial Hermann was also recognized by Vizient as a top performer for Supplier Diversity Excellence in 2021.
 The top performer designation distinguishes community hospital members that best champion inclusion in their supply chain and accelerate economic growth in their local community through the engagement, empowerment and utilization of minority, women and veteran-owned business enterprises.

-We launched a Leadership Listening Tour on Race, Diversity and Inclusion, which was comprised of 33 sessions with more than 250 employees.
+We launched a Leadership Listening Tour on Race, Diversity and Inclusion, which involved 33 sessions and more than 250 employees.
 During these conversations, we learned three critical lessons that were used to shape the future of our efforts.

 From there, we created our EDI program.
 Within our first year, we had measurable success through the creation of our EDI Councils – the EDI Executive and Leadership Councils provide advocacy and oversight to the EDI Community, Employer and Health System Councils.
 We also launched EDI resource pages on our intranet and internal communications platform and began recognizing faith-based holidays in our communications to our workforce.
 In addition, we created an “Introduction to EDI” module in our continuing education programming for all employees.